The Importance of Joint Support for Dogs: Why It Matters

 read moreAnal glands

-The anal glands is a collection of small sebaceous glands located on both sides of the animal’s anus.
+The anal glands are a collection of small sebaceous glands located on both sides of the animal’s anus.
 These glands produce a special-smelling secretion that plays an important role in territorial marking and social communication.
 The anal glands are particularly…

 read moreKennel Cough